Exchanges

 Token$EDGE (contested)

 As a place to trade, edgeX is genuinely one of the best on-chain perp venues: centralized-exchange execution speed, fees that undercut most CEXs, 100x leverage, and self-custodial StarkEx settlement with a forced-withdrawal guarantee.
 As a token project, it stumbled badly: the March 2026 $EDGE airdrop drew credible on-chain criticism for insider concentration, and the team limited public discussion.
 We score the trading product around 4.5 and the token governance around 2, which averages to a real but qualified recommendation.
-Trade on it; scrutinize the token.

 What is edgeX?

 It was incubated by Amber Group, with Circle Ventures and Fidenza Capital as investors and a founding team from Goldman Sachs, Morgan Stanley and Barclays.
-By early 2026 it had climbed into the top tier of crypto perpetual-futures venues by volume, though it still trades well behind category leader Hyperliquid.
+By early 2026 it had climbed into the top tier of crypto perp venues by volume, though it still trades well behind category leader Hyperliquid.

-The pitch is simple: the execution quality of a centralized exchange, the custody model of a DEX.
+Here’s the pitch: the execution quality of a centralized exchange, the custody model of a DEX.
 On the trading side, it largely delivers.
 The complications are about the token, which we cover in full below.

 TypeOrderbook perpetual-futures DEX (off-chain match, on-chain settle)